Services for International Students

 Campus Services Center

-The Campus Services Center (CSC) is open during all hours of university operation.
-The CSC handles all issues of facilities, audio-visual equipment, supplies, and security to support the AULA learning environment.
+The Campus Services Center (CSC) handles all issues related to campus operations, facilities, equipment, supplies, safety, and security in support of the AULA learning environment.
 Students may have materials photocopied for a fee.
 Mailboxes for faculty are located in the Campus Services Center.
+The Campus Services Center (CSC) is open during all hours of university operation.

 CSC hours are as follows: